 Clinical Signs

-Delayed crop emptying
+Delayed or absent crop emptying

 Weight loss